 Multiple Epochs: Here, detection is done across multiple runs by setting a simple analog timer on the MRTs that allows the start time of each tag to vary independently within 30% of its period across multiple epochs.
 This randomization causes a different set of tags to collide across consecutive epochs.
-Tags that were not detected in one epoch (due to collision) may thus be detected in the next round.
 Our simulation results show that we can detect 100 tags with an average error rate less than or equal to 1% over an interval of 5 epochs (of 100 ms each).
-We configured the simulation to represent an environment where we had a 15dB SNR and $d{max}/d{min}$ of 3.
+We configured the simulation to represent an environment where we had a 15dB SNR and d{max}/d{min} of 3.
 Based on these results, we can safely say that the algorithm would easily scale to at least 1000 tags every 5 seconds (lower bound with a lesser fill factor for the interval) with the same accuracy.

 Networked Basestations: Simultaneous detection of a tag's presence across more than one basestation will help to alleviate the near far effect and hence improve detection rate.
 Simulations done across two basestations show an average improvement in detection accuracy by at least a factor of 3.
-Integrated simulations done by doing detection across five rounds of 100msecs each with the tags being covered by at least two basestations, and 100 tags/basestation, at 15dB SNR, a $d{max}/d{min}$ of 3 shows that the error rates are negligible.
-Figure 16, shows the number of tags detected by each of the epochs.
-The results show that majority of the tags are heard across all 5 epochs and all tags are being detected in at least one.
+Integrated simulations done by doing detection across five rounds of 100msecs each with the tags being covered by at least two basestations, and 100 tags/basestation, at 15dB SNR, a d{max}/d{min} of 3 shows that the error rates are negligible.

-E. System Considerations in Deploying $RollCall^{TM}$
+E. System Considerations in Deploying RollCallTM